CONTENTS

 Susan LAVER servant 19 Housemaid born Burmah, India

 Jane LAVER (b.
-1863) married Samuel HERMAN in Bristol in 1887.
+1862) married Samuel HERMAN in Bristol in 1887.
 Samuel was born in the hamlet of Galhampton in the parish of North Cadbury in about 1862 and was the son of George HERMAN and Sarah BIGGIN.
 Samuel and Jane had two children together - Alice and Kate, both born in Galhampton on 6th December 1888.
-In 1891 and 1901 the family was living in Castle Cary:
+In 1891, 1901 and 1911 the family was living in Castle Cary:

 4 Abbey Cottages, Castle Cary, Somerset (1891)